vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

   - Software Model

 ### When discovering a pipeline or workflow
-Often when using Process Modelling to investigate or discover specific workflows or pipelines, event storming can be done as a short session as part of the process modelling or skipped entirely in favor of narration.
+Often when using Process Modelling to investigate or discover specific workflows or pipelines, EventStorming can be done as a short session as part of the process modelling or skipped entirely in favor of narration.
 Also grammar might be a lot more flexible, as you may only need events and commands to visualise the process.
 This can also be useful when comparing processes to identify a good solution, as you do not want to spend too much time on detailed grammar

 #### Sample Agenda & Prompts
-For the most part the agenda is the same as formal process modelling, however the grammar is more ad-hoc and there is some initial discovery as you are not starting with an Event Storming board
+For the most part the agenda is the same as formal process modelling, however the grammar is more ad-hoc and there is some initial discovery as you are not starting with an EventStorming board

 1. Arrange the board:
      - Start by identifying the target process and label the board
      - Add the grammar as with the formal method
      - Discover at least one suitable precondition and one outcome and arrange them as with the formal method

-1. Optional: At this point you can ask participants to "event storm" events in between, but this should be time-boxed to 10 minutes
+1. Optional: At this point you can ask participants to "storm" events in between, but this should be time-boxed to 10 minutes

 1. First Narration: As with the formal method, attempt to narrate a `golden path` through the board.
-     - If you did not event storm then your main goal here is to discover interesting events as you try to identify how the process gets from precondition to outcome
+     - If you did not storm for events then your main goal here is to discover interesting events as you try to identify how the process gets from precondition to outcome
      - At this level you will often find more passive aggressive events.
 For this reason identify them early and if you want to leave them "un-squashed" only represent them as either events or commands and events

 1. Narrate the process again, as with the formal method you can include more grammar and correct inaccuracies.